kovidgoyal/calibre/manual/viewer.rst

 ^^^^^^^^^^^^

 When you are in the middle of a book and close the viewer, it will remember where you stopped reading and return there the next time you open the book.
-You can also set bookmarks in the book by using the Bookmark button |bookmi|.
+You can also set bookmarks in the book by using the :guilabel:`Bookmark` button |bookmi|.
 When viewing EPUB format books, these bookmarks are actually saved in the EPUB file itself.
 You can add bookmarks, then send the file to a friend.
 When they open the file, they will be able to see your bookmarks.

 Table of Contents
 ^^^^^^^^^^^^^^^^^^^^

-If the book you are reading defines a Table of Contents, you can access it by pressing the Table of Contents button |toci|.
+If the book you are reading defines a Table of Contents, you can access it by pressing the :guilabel:`Table of Contents` button |toci|.
 This will bring up a list of sections in the book.
 You can click on any of them to jump to that portion of the book.

 Navigating by location